The Best Australian Rules Betting Sites in 2021

 Our next stop in our ultimate guide to sports betting is Australian Rules.
-A sport that might be unfamiliar with many of our visitors, Australian football or Aussie Rules is, however, a sport that has gained popularity over the last few years.
-A combination of football, rugby, Gaelic football, Australian Rules in a spectator’s dream due to the level of action.
-The surge of interest in the sport has also meant an increase in punters looking for Australian Rules betting sites.
-This is where we excel, we know the bookies better than anyone else, and we research the numbers to find you the best possible deal for Australian Rules betting.
+The surge of interest in the sport has also meant an increase in punters looking for the best Australian Rules betting sites.
+This is where we excel – we know the market, and we research the numbers to find you the best possible deal for Australian Rules betting.

 Australian Rules Betting Odds

-Odds are always going to be the headline difference between sites.
-After all, the more generous the odds, the more money we can potentially gain.
-Even a slight difference in odds can make a big difference, especially in the long run.
+Odds are always going to be the headline difference between sites – even a slight difference in them can make a big difference, especially in the long run.
 The odds also enable us to work out how much profit a bookmaker is likely to earn from a market, and some bookies offer better odds for some leagues than others.

 To check the value for money that the bookies offer, we have calculated the return to player (RTP) figure on Australian Rules matches.
 Using four different Australian Rules leagues games and tournaments, we checked the odds that each bookmaker offered for a home win, away win and a draw.
 We then worked out the amount of return that these odds should theoretically return.